ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 ## Trip Segments

-We can subdivide a trip into k segments, where each segment describes the part of the trip between two stops. [img?]
+We can subdivide a trip into k segments, where each segment describes the part of the trip between two stops.

 ## Close Trips

-A trip or a trip segment is considered as close (to a point \\(p\\)) if any of the edges of the trip's/trip segment's shape pass trough a radius of \\(p\\).
+A trip or a trip segment is considered as close (to a point \\(p\\)) if any of the edges of the trip's/trip segment's shape pass through a radius of \\(p\\).

 ## Active Trips